jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 }
 ```

-Note: this does not handle backpressure.
+Note: this does not handle backpressure i.e. if the lineReader is

-The [Axax](https://github.com/jamiemccrindle/axax) library has an implementation of `Subject` for async iterators.
+producing lines faster than the async iterator is being consumed, this
+process could run out of memory.

 ## Cancellation and avoiding leaks

-Neither promises nor async iterators have a reliable way to cancel them.
-There is a TC39 proposal for cancellation of asynchronous operations but it is still at stage 1.
+Neither Promises nor async iterators have a reliable way to cancel them.
+There is a [TC39 proposal for cancellation of asynchronous operations](https://github.com/tc39/proposal-cancellation) but it is still at stage 1.

 In the example below, we create an async iterable that gets stuck waiting for an
 upstream async iterable that never ends.
 Even though we call `return()` on it,